Reactions to the 2023 Israeli judicial reform: Economists and financial experts

+Speaking at a demonstration against the reform, former governor of the Bank of Israel Jacob Frenkel (1991–2000) said that "we have never experienced such extensive destruction of value in such a short time, and not by external enemies, but by government policy... economic growth has been damaged, the shekel has depreciated, investment has collapsed, the stock market has been faltering, the technology industry, which generates a quarter of the country's direct tax revenue and accounts for more than half of Israel's exports, has sustained and continues to sustain a huge blow...
+Worst of all, our human capital, the tech workers, the cyber experts, scientists and physicians, are looking for ways of emigrating.
+These are just the first buds.
+We are still not feeling the true consequences."
+He called on Netanyahu, with whom he worked during the latter's first term in office (1996–1999), "for the sake of the future of our children and grandchildren... to prevent a descent into the abyss."

-Investors and entrepreneurs
+Business leaders, investors and entrepreneurs

 As a result of uncertainty and a significant amount of tech sector opposition to the proposed policies, the Israeli tech sector warned in January 2023 that firms may begin withdrawing money from Israel.
-On 26 January 2023, the firms Papaya Global and Disruptive AI withdrew their funds from the country, citing their decision as "a painful but necessary business step."
+On 26 January 2023, the firms Papaya Global and Disruptive AI withdrew their funds from the country, citing their decision as "a painful but necessary business step".
 On 1 February 2023, the CEO of Verbit, Tom Livne, stated that he will leave Israel and has started withholding investments in Israel.
-On 7 February 2023, two more firms, Wiz and Skai.io announced that they plan to withdraw their funds from Israel.
+On 7 February 2023, two more firms, Wiz and Skai.io, announced that they planned to withdraw their funds from Israel.